 The Tract name field is intended for selecting the type of the detector (gamma, beta or alpha).
 In the Channels field, specify the number of channels in the spectrum.
 Options in the dropdown list of this field depend on the type of the analyser.

 The High Voltage field is intended for specifying the value of high voltage, which should be set for this type of detector.
-To actually set high voltage, press Tum of HV 2, or press to remove it.
+To actually set high voltage, press set HV set to remove it.